flame-engine/flame/doc/flame/camera_component.md

 - `CircularViewport` -- a viewport in the shape of a circle, fixed size.

+If you add children to the `Viewport` they will also appear as static HUDs in front of the world, but they won't have the `Viewfinder`'s pre-scaling applied to it, which is used to size the HUDs according to the fixed resolution that has been specified in `CameraComponent.withFixedResolution`, if any.

 ## Viewfinder

 This part of the camera is responsible for knowing which location in the